Structured Systems of Nonlinear Equations: Discussion

+\item if a collection of $r$ equations are overly determined by $N$ variables where $N-r>0$, then there exists a unique minimax forward bottleneck with rank deficiency of $N-r$.
+Then, for \textit{almost} every $F$ that respects the graph $G$ and for almost every $x$, ${\cSx}$ is a manifold of dimension $N-r$. \end{itemize} In particular, when $N\neq M$, existence of a forward bottleneck does not rule out the existence of robust solutions.

+From our perspective, the Competitive Exclusion Principle (CEP) is not a biological principle whose {\it conclusion} can be tested.
+It is a theorem whose {\it hypotheses} can be tested in various biological settings.
+It is a theorem that we have generalized here, in the form of Theorems~\ref{thm:BotNck} and \ref{thm:CR}.
+These ideas about equations and networks can be extended far beyond the ecological realm.

-{\bf The Bottleneck Theorem is an extended version of the Competitive Exclusion Principle.} {{} If the generic rank of a structure matrix is not maximal, then there must exist a (minimax) bottleneck.
-Suppose there is a bottleneck.
-One could think of the bottle as being a set of predator species and the neck as prey species.
-Hence, there are more predator species than prey species, and these predators depend directly only on the preys and not on each other.
-The Bottleneck Theorem says the correct generalization of the Competitive Exclusion Principle is not about predators and preys.
-It says that if a collection of species depends purely on $\M^*$ fewer species, there can not be a robust steady state.
+The Bottleneck Theorem says the correct generalization of the Competitive Exclusion Principle is not simply about predators and prey.
+It says that if a collection of species depends purely on $k$ fewer species, where $k>0$, there can not be a robust steady state.
 That is a statement about the equations of nature.
-That generalizes to a statement about the nature of (structured) equations: if a collection of equations depends upon $\M^*$ fewer variables, then there is a $\M^*$-backward bottleneck, so for every $F$ that respects the graph $G$ there are no robust solutions, and for \textit{almost} every $F$ that respects the graph $G$ there are no solutions, not even fragile solutions.}
+This fact generalizes to a statement about the nature of structured equations: If a collection of $n$ equations depends upon $n-k $ variables where $k >0$, then there exists a unique minimax backward $k$-bottleneck.
+Hence, for almost every $F$ that respects the graph $G$, there are no robust solutions of $F(x)=c$ for any c, and for almost every $c$, and almost every $F$ that respects the graph $G$, there are no solutions, not even fragile solutions. {\bf The Bottleneck Theorem is an extended version of the Competitive Exclusion Principle, applicable to scientific and engineering areas well beyond ecology.}

-Our results depend on the notion of ``almost every'' structured system in the sense of prevalence.
-That means that each equation that is allowed to depend on a given variable, according to the structure matrix $S(G)$ that is imposed, is allowed to do so independently of other equations.
-In other words, there are no other hidden constraints among the dependencies allowed in $S(G)$.
-One could pose such constraints, and consider the effects on the robustness results, but we leave that investigation in general to future work.